wp-plugins/share-me/readme.txt

 == Screenshots ==
 1. This is the first screen shot from the Admin Pannel
 2. This is the second screen shot from the front Home page
+3. This is the third screen shot from the front Home page on mobile sceen

  == Installation ==